-BRMC provides oversight on the effectiveness of the risk management framework and policies in supporting the Bank's strategies and risks, and risk related decision-making activities to ensure the management of bank-wide entity specific risks and alignment to the Bank's risk appetite, strategies and capital, and to promote ethical behaviors and prudent practices in risk-taking activities.
-BRMC also oversees the Senior Management's activities in managing credit, market, liquidity, operational, compliance, legal and other risks and ensuring the integrated risk management functions within the Bank are in place and effectively discharged.
+BRMC provides oversight on the effectiveness of the risk management framework and policies in supporting the Bank's strategies and risks, and risk related decision-making activities to ensure the management of bank-wide entity specific risks and alignment to the Bank's risk appetite, strategies and capital, and prudent practices in risk taking activities.
+It also provides oversight on the Bank's ethical behaviors and ensures it operates at all times within applicable laws, regulations and with due regard to ethical standards.
+BRMC oversees the Senior Management's activities in managing credit, market, liquidity, operational, information technology ("IT"), money laundering/terrorism financing & targeted financial sanctions ("ML/TF & Sanction"), compliance, legal and other risks and ensuring the integrated risk management functions within the Bank are in place and effectively discharged.